 The wool industry took action and Australia, which dominates world wool production, was at the forefront.
 Machines developed in the early 1990s – such as the Laserscan, an Aussie machine now used across the world – were able to measure the diameter of fibres more accurately than any previous method.
 Fibres of 30 microns or more were found to be the most itchy.
 As a result, fine and superfine wool – 18.5 microns and smaller – became increasingly sought after (and pricey).

-Natural conditions have helped: climate change has led to a significant decline in Australia’s annual rainfall over the past 30 years, and sheep wool is naturally finer when conditions are dry.
+Natural conditions have helped: climate change has led to a significant decline in the rainfall of southern Australia over the past 30 years, and sheep wool is naturally finer when conditions are dry.

 The production of superfine fleece has tripled since 1991 and now accounts for nearly a third of Australia’s total clip each year.
 Some 90% of the world’s fine threads – particularly those destined to be worn next to the skin, in the form of everything from wedding dresses to bras – are sourced from Australia.
 So these days, most of us find wearing wool shear joy.•